 The first resort for seeking help is usually the police.
 If possible this should be done discretely.
 Announcing that you are calling the police or that you have just done so is sometimes a catalyst for a severe reaction from the attacker and may make things much worse.
 The absolute worst situation you can be in is to find yourself trapped under the same roof with an attacker who has begun to experience suicidal feelings.

 After calling the police, it is better if you can meet them somewhere outside of the place where you have called them to.
 When contacting the police, give as much detail as you can.
 Let them know the full physical description of the attacker, whether they are armed (or have access to weapons), and exactly where they are.

 If the police are satisfied that a felony level incident has occurred, they will take the suspect into custody.
 This is not the end of things, however.
 How long the suspect is in jail will depend on many factors, and you should expect they can be released at any time after their arrest.

 So your first action when the suspect is taken into custody is to request from the officers at the scene to provide an Emergency Protective Restraining Order (EPRO).
 This is just a temporary restraining order, but it does give you some protection.
 If you can stay with a trusted person or move to a hotel room, this is often the best course of action in the immediate aftermath of the arrest.

 Your next move should be to contact a lawyer and start the procedure to get a permanent restraining order against the attacker so that if they attempt to initiate any contact with you, there will be powerful legal protection available to you.
+If the incident occurred in New Jersey, a domestic violence attorney in Hamilton, NJ may be able to help.
 The police will rearrest them, and their chances of being released after violating a restraining order will usually be greatly diminished.